Department Scholarship Opportunities for Students Enrolled in Early Childhood, Elementary, Secondary and TESOL Program(s)

 Teacher Education Scholarship Program

 The Hattie M. Strong Foundation offers scholarships to undergraduate students who have exhibited outstanding successes and enthusiasm in field experiences prior to the final year of their program or to graduate students whose life experiences prior to enrollment reveal the same strengths.
 One $5,000.00 scholarships will be awarded to UMBC teacher candidates entering PHASE II of internship.
-Qualifying applicants must have a FAFSA on file, demonstrate financial need, and have GPAs above 3.0.
+Qualifying applicants must have a FAFSA on file, demonstrate financial need.

 Additional Scholarship/ Grant Opportunities